EkhtiarUddin/healthcare-translation-app/README.md

 ### Clone the Repository

 ### Backend Setup
-1. Navigate to the Backend Folder cd backend
+1. Navigate to the Backend Folder: cd backend
 2. Install the required Python packages: pip install flask flask-cors openai python-dotenv gunicorn
-3. Set Up Environment Variables: Create a .env file in the backend folder OPENAI_API_KEY=your_openai_api_key_here
+3. Create a .env file in the backend folder:
+    OPENAI_API_KEY=your_openai_api_key_here
     PORT=5000
-4. Run the Backend Server
+4. Run the Backend Server:
     python app.py or flask run

 The backend will run at http://localhost:5000

 ### Frontend Setup
-1. Navigate to the Frontend Folder cd frontend
+1. Navigate to the Frontend Folder: cd frontend
-2. Install Frontend Dependencies from package.json
+2. Install Frontend Dependencies from package.json:
     npm install or yarn install
-3. Set Up Environment Variables: Create a .env file in the frontend folder REACT_APP_API_URL=http://localhost:5000
+3. Create a .env file in the frontend folder:
+    REACT_APP_API_URL=http://localhost:5000
 4. Run the React development server: npm start

 The frontend will open at http://localhost:3000